 - Low blood pressure

 If you experience the symptoms of a heat headache, the main course of action is to remedy dehydration.
 While you could drink water or a sports drink, these fluids are less effective and take longer to work than a precisely balanced rehydration solution.
 Oral rehydration solutions can help give your body what it needs to ease the signs of dehydration.

-Drink DripDrop ORS before heading out into hot temperatures and keep drinking it throughout the day to ward off dehydration.
+Drink DripDrop before heading out into hot temperatures and keep drinking it throughout the day to ward off dehydration.

 If you suffer from heat headaches or are at higher risk for heat exhaustion, try to limit strenuous physical activity on hot days and during heat waves.
 If your job requires you to work outdoors regardless of the weather, try wearing a hat, sunglasses, and loose-fitting clothing to help your body stay cool.

 Wear sunscreen to prevent sunburn, as sunburn may also increase the risk of heat headaches.
 Whenever possible, take breaks in the shade or a cool environment like an office break room with air conditioning.

 If you already have a heat headache, you can take an over-the-counter painkiller like Tylenol or ibuprofen to reduce the pain.
 Place ice packs on your head and neck or underneath your armpits to cool your body down faster.
 You can also pack a cooling towel in your work bag that you can use to stay cool when the temperatures skyrocket.

 Know when to get help.
 If your heat headache is accompanied by a body temperature higher than 104 degrees Fahrenheit, seek medical attention immediately, as you may be suffering from heatstroke.
 Visit a medical professional if your heat headache is accompanied by vomiting, confusion, or slurred speech.
 These are indicators of a more serious problem.